gaiabertolino/how-tipping-affects-GPTomni/README.md

 * **TruthfulQA Benchmarking**: Random selection of questions from TruthfulQA to evaluate truthfulness and robustness.
 * **Statistical & Model-Based Metrics**: Uses BLEU, ROUGE, BLEURT, METEOR, TER, and BERTScore to compare model outputs.
 * **Behavioral Analysis**: Examines how GPT-4o modifies answer length, detail level, and semantic similarity under tipping incentives.
-* **Reproducible Notebook**: A clear Python notebook that runs the full pipeline, from prompt generation to evaluation and visualization.
+* **Reproducible Notebook**: A complete Python notebook that runs the full pipeline, from prompt generation to evaluation and visualization.
+* **Bilingual Resources**: Documentation and analysis available in both English and Italian.

 ---